 Businesses may choose to promote their products by purchasing advertising services from us due to the popularity of our platform and video content.
-We mainly provide two types of advertising services to our clients: (1) customized promotional videos produced by our in-house content creation team; and (2) offline promotion and store exhibition which take the form of, for example, product display and placement at our popup stores and experience stores, the use of products during live cooking class instruction, etc.
+We mainly provide two types of advertising services to our clients: (1) customized promotional videos produced by our in-house content creation team; and (2) offline promotion and store exhibition which take the form of, for example, product display and placement at our pop-up stores and experience stores, the use of products during live cooking class instruction, etc.

 Many of our advertising service clients are global brands from lifestyle-related industries, and they contract with us either directly or through agents.
 Advertising services accounted for a decreasing portion of our revenue.
-For the years ended December 31, 2020 and 2021, advertising services contribute 6.5% and 1.7% of our total revenue, respectively.
+For the three months ended March 31, 2022 and 2023, advertising services contribute 0.4% and 0.2% of our total revenue, respectively.
+For the years ended December 31, 2021 and 2022, advertising services contribute 1.7% and 0.5% of our total revenue, respectively.